status-im/nimbus-eth2/docs/the_nimbus_book/src/medalla.md

 ## Prerequisites

-If this is your first time playing with Nimbus, make sure you [install our external dependencies](./install.md) first.
+> ⚠️ If this is your first time playing with Nimbus, please make sure you [install our external dependencies](./install.md) first.

 This tutorial assumes basic knowledge of the [command line](https://www.learnenough.com/command-line-tutorial/basics#:~:text=Learn%20Enough%20Command%20Line%20to%20Be%20Dangerous%20is%20an%20introduction,broad%20an%20audience%20as%20possible.).